 But trust doesn’t stop there, it also extends to micromanagement.
 Micromanaging your employees has an opposite effect on what your intentions are.
 According to Entrepreneur.com in their article “Micromanagement is Murder: So Stop Killing Your Employees” a former “micromanager” shares what happened when she was micromanaging her team.
 “Instead of nurturing my employees’ strengths, my micromanagement was driving a wedge between me and them.
 Every day, I could see the unnecessary stress I was putting on everyone.”

 Another part of trust is leaning on your staff for their knowledge in their field, otherwise, why are they working for you, right?
-For example in Entrepreneur’s aforementioned article it mentions that one of the biggest issues with micromanagement is that it’s one-sided.
+For example, in Entrepreneur’s aforementioned article it mentions that one of the biggest issues with micromanagement is that it’s one-sided.
 They use a 2016 report conducted by the Society for Human Resource Management that looked at the feelings 600 employees had for their jobs.
-The survey not surprisingly found that, “only 37 percent of employees said they were very satisfied with the respect and consideration their managers gave their ideas.”
+The survey not surprisingly found that “only 37% of employees said they were very satisfied with the respect and consideration their managers gave their ideas.”
 This means the employees overwhelmingly felt as if their opinions and ideas weren’t valued.
-But if you start to trust in the opinions and the knowledge of the staff that you hired, than it can help build a bridge between you and your team.
+But if you start to trust in the opinions and the knowledge of the staff that you hired, then it can help build a bridge between you and your team.

-Being a business owner, can be difficult when you’re worrying about earnings, business expenses, projects, and more.
-Taking a little time to consider the team that is working for you to keep your business alive or to help it grow, can make a big difference in overall work performance, productivity, and your staff’s general well being.
+Being a business owner can be difficult when you’re worried about earnings, business expenses, projects, and more.
+Taking a little time to consider the team that is working for you to keep your business alive or to help it grow, can make a big difference in overall work performance, productivity and your staff’s general well being.
 And it goes without saying that happy employees will continue to work for you.
 So set a professional, comfortable tone at work, build trust with your staff and communicate effectively and you’re guaranteed to see better results and a healthier workplace.
 That is why creating a healthy work environment is more important than ever before.